salix-safsaf/portfolio/03-Udemy-MERN-Stack/C14-Nodejs-ZTM/Projects/02-nasa-mission-control/readme.md

 :warning: Clarification:
 Because of a problem with the NASA project..
 I just listened to the course without an application, in parts 12 to 17.
+I will listen to the course again, God willing, while trying to fix the problem in the project.